Pedro-Mac/star-wars-collapsible/README.md

 - Scalability!
 I hard-coded a few things that could be escalated and perhaps it would be wiser to make them more scalable - arrays are useful for that.

 - CSS - I definitely need more practice.
 I felt comfortable with most of things, but when it comes to pseudo-elements I am a rookie.
-  Responsiveness is also something I have to practice - I have difficulties with understanding what are the optimal breakpoints in order to make things look nice on every device available on Google Chrome.
+  Responsiveness is also something I have to practice - I have difficulties with understanding what are the optimal breakpoints in order to make things look nice on every device available on Google Chrome Dev Tools.